xjamundx/Checkout-NodeJS-SDK/README.md

 This is a part of the next major PayPal SDK.
 It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Checkout APIs which includes Orders V2 and Payments V2.

+## Usage
+### Binaries

+It is not mandatory to fork this repository for using the PayPal SDK.
+You can refer [PayPal Checkout Server SDK] https://developer.paypal.com/docs/checkout/reference/server-integration for configuring and working with SDK without forking this code.

+For contirbuting or referrring the samples, You can fork/refer this repository.

 ## Examples
 ### Creating an Order
 #### Code to Execute: